-There are a litany of requirements to get an FHA loan, but there are two in particular that borrowers are often most interested in — the credit score requirement and the minimum down payment.
+There are a litany of requirements to get ready before you apply for an FHA loan, but there are two in particular that borrowers are often most interested in — the credit score requirement and the minimum down payment.

-In 2020, borrowers interested in obtaining an FHA loan with the lowest down payment possible at just 3.5% must have a minimum credit score of 580.
-While buyers won’t be denied FHA eligibility with a lower score, they would need to come up with the cash for a 10% down payment in that scenario.
+In 2024, borrowers interested in positioning yourself to apply for FHA loan with the lowest down payment possible at just 3.5% must have a minimum credit score of 580.
+If your credit score is between 500 and 600, you ma need to consider FHA loans for bad credit, While buyers won’t be denied FHA eligibility with a lower score, they would need to come up with the cash for a 10% down payment in that scenario.

 - Proof that potential borrowers have steady employment and/or have worked at the same job for a minimum of one to two years.

 - Original pay stubs and tax returns showing verifiable income.

 - The expectation that borrowers will use the loan only for a primary residence.

 - Proof that any borrower is at least two years post-bankruptcy and three years from any foreclosure.

 Remember, there are going to be different FHA loan requirements outlined for every buyer depending on his or her circumstances.
 There are no special considerations and you’ll be denied outright if you don’t legally reside in the United States, have a valid Social Security Number, or if you’re under the legal age to sign a mortgage in your state.

 A rough guideline says your mortgage payment cannot be more than 35% of your total income before taxes.
 Additionally, buyers securing an FHA loan approval are responsible for paying both an upfront insurance premium and monthly mortgage insurance on the property until it has at least 20% equity (or 20% of the overall value paid off).

 Congress recently approved higher FHA loan limits for 2024, so it make sense to see you much you can borrow in your region.